The Qualities of a Cutler Scholar

 Geographic Awards: A student must attend or hold a degree from one of the eligible high schools.

 Discipline Awards: A student must apply to one of the eligible academic disciplines at OHIO.
 Selection for a Cutler Scholar Award is contingent on admission to an eligible program of study.

 The Cutler Scholars Program encourages any eligible student with strong intellectual curiosity and a demonstrated commitment to community engagement to apply.
 We do not consider standardized test scores in our selection process.
-Additionally, there is no minimum GPA required to apply, though successful applicants historically have possessed a cumulative GPA of 3.4 or greater on a 4.0 scale.

 Cutler Scholars Program staff and alumni review all applications and select award finalists.
 Finalists will be notified and invited for virtual interviews which typically occur in late January and early February.